GlenKPeterson/Paguro/README.md

-Type-safe versions of Clojure's immutable collections, an immutable alternative to Java 8 Streams, and other tools to make functional programming in Java easier.
+Type-safe versions of Clojure's immutable/persistent collections, an immutable alternative to Java 8 Streams, and other tools to make functional programming in Java easier.

 ![Hermit Crab](https://c7.staticflickr.com/8/7413/12171498934_2934c7ef28_n.jpg)
 Photo by [Rushen](https://www.flickr.com/photos/rushen/12171498934/in/photostream/)